codearachnid/woocommerce-instant-checkout/README.md

-woocommerce-direct-checkout
+Woocommerce: Instant Checkout
 ===========================

-Set a product to go directly to checkout without hitting the cart
+Set a product to go directly to checkout without hitting the cart, via redirect or modal